geeknik/my-awesome-stars/topics.md

 - [jofpin/synthBTC](https://github.com/jofpin/synthBTC) - A tool that uses advanced Monte Carlo simulations and Turbit parallel processing to create possible Bitcoin prediction scenarios.
 - [fort-nix/nix-bitcoin](https://github.com/fort-nix/nix-bitcoin) - A collection of Nix packages and NixOS modules for easily installing full-featured Bitcoin nodes with an emphasis on security.
 - [JFrankfurt/proposal-lookup](https://github.com/JFrankfurt/proposal-lookup) - This is a chrome extension that observes the text in web pages the user visits and renders succinct aigen descriptions of the technical content and history of any crypto proposals mentioned on the pag
-- [PlebeianApp/plebeian-market](https://github.com/PlebeianApp/plebeian-market) - The Bitcoin-native self-sovereign marketplace
+- [PlebeianApp/plebeian-market](https://github.com/PlebeianApp/plebeian-market) - (Old version) The Bitcoin-native self-sovereign marketplace
 - [SatSale/SatSale](https://github.com/SatSale/SatSale) - Lightweight Bitcoin payment processor written in easily deployable Python.
 Self custody donations and payments on-chain & Lightning network, directly connected to your own Bitcoin node!
 No middleman/c
 - [mop-tracker/mop](https://github.com/mop-tracker/mop) - Stock market tracker for hackers.
 - [kamsec/crypto-bot](https://github.com/kamsec/crypto-bot) - Cryptocurrency trading bot for Binance.com with neural network (LSTM) predictor, implemented on Raspberry Pi Zero W